core-interaction/core-interaction.github.io/topic/images/index.md

 	*Also discusses “High DPI” (HiDPI) screens.*
 {: .icon-link .no-marker .right rows="2" }

-Remember that images weren’t a part of the [early web](/topic/everything/#when-was-the-web-invented)—so like HTML and CSS, still feel somewhat “bolted on” and are still tricky to work with.
+Remember that images weren’t a part of the [early web](/topic/everything/#when-was-the-web-invented), and so like CSS, feel somewhat “bolted on” and are still somewhat tricky to work with.
+It has gotten better recently, though!